 - Compress the file(s) by zipping them.

-- Break large files into two or more smaller files so that the total is less than the maximum size for uploading.
+- Break large files into two or more smaller files so that no file exceeds 500 MB.

 I register works that require hard copy deposits to satisfy Library of Congress deposit regulations.
 How do I do that in eCO?

 You may submit an application and payment in eCO and then create and print a shipping slip to be attached to the hard copy(ies) of your work for delivery to the Copyright Office via mail/courier.